Documentation

 Throttling prevents audio spam for high-frequency sounds. playSoundVaried() adds pitch variation.

 Controls: toggleSound(), setMasterVolume(volume), window.SOUND_CONFIG.
-Edit src/game/sounds.ts for volume settings.
+Edit src/rts/sounds.ts for volume settings.

 Controls